 They shouted, "Black lives matter!" as they blocked the evening commute while shouting their frustrations.

 With their fists in the air standing on the steps of the Wake County Courthouse marchers loudly proclaimed, "We're here!"

 "I talked to the mother and that's what she asked me.
 She said 'bishop, just get someone to tell me why they shot my son,' " said Bishop Darnell Dixon of Raleigh's Bible Way Temple.

 "This is not a sprint, it's a marathon," Dixon said.
 "We want the city to know that southeast Raleigh, we are present, and we want order."

 "It's very important that we send a message to this city and to this world that we're not going to sit back silently while our people are being shot down while they're running or unarmed," said the Rev. Curtis Gatewood with the North Carolina NAACP.

-In just-released tapes of RPD radio traffic during the shooting, the tense moments immediately following the gunfire are heard from a police perspective:
+In tapes released Tuesday of RPD radio traffic during the shooting, the tense moments immediately following the gunfire are heard from a police perspective: